-After Navjot Singh Sidhu’s ‘Imran prem’ backfires,’ he says, terror needs to end
+After ‘Imran prem’ backfires,’ Navjot Singh Sidhu says terror needs to end

 Also Read | Pulwama attack updates: Police in Pulwama appeals locals to leave encounter site

+Meanwhile, the Shiromani Akali Dal (SAD) has demanded that Punjab's ruling Congress sack its minister Navjot Singh Sidhu for his remarks after the Pulwama terror attack that killed 44 soldiers.
+The SAD's demand came after heated exchanges between the two parties in the Punjab Assembly, which is sitting on its Budget Session.

-Meanwhile, Parkash Singh Badal, Shiromani Akali Dal in Chandigarh said,''Navjot Singh Sidhu should be suspended from the Congress party for his comments on Pakistan.
-In fact, a case should be registered against those who make anti-national statements.''
+"Navjot Singh Sidhu should be suspended from the Congress party for his comments on Pakistan.
+In fact, a case should be registered against those who make anti-national statements," said SAD leader and former Punjab Chief Minister Parkash Singh Badal in Chandigarh, news agency ANI reported.

 Navjot Singh Sidhu received a severe backlash for his comment on Pulwama terror attack.
 The former cricketer-turned-politician's comment on Pulwama attack--Terrorism has no religion, no nation-- created a huge outrage on Twitter.
 Earlier, Twitterati was asking fans to boycott The Kapil Sharma Show and Sony TV to kick Sidhu out of the show.